sds/scss-lint/README.md

 ```

 All linters have an `enabled` option which can be `true` or `false`, which
-controls whether the linter is run.
-Otherwise, each linter defines its own
+controls whether the linter is run, along with linter-specific options.
+The
-configuration options.
-The defaults are defined in `config/default.yml`.
+defaults are defined in `config/default.yml`.

 The `inherit_from` directive allows a configuration file to inherit settings
 from another configuration file.
 The file specified by `inherit_from` is loaded
 and then merged with the settings in the current file (settings in the current
 file overrule those in the inherited file).

+The `exclude` directive allows you to specify a glob pattern of files that
+should not be linted by `scss-lint`.
+Paths are relative to the location of the
+config file itself if they are not absolute paths.
+If an inherited file
+specifies the `exclude` directive, the two exclusion lists are combined.
+Any
+additional exclusions specified via the `--exclude` flag are also combined.

 You can also configure `scss-lint` by specifying a file via the `--config`
 flag, but note that this will override any configuration files that `scss-lint`